| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 occurred.
 Children especially have no way to control the intrusion of a flashback; it can happen at anytime or any place.

 This can make them and their parent feel as if they are not in charge of themselves.
+They could be experiencing terror, anxiety,

 helplessness, rage, or grief.
 Because talking these feelings through is not something that comes easily for children, they